mtncrawler/Data-Structures-and-Algorithms/Challenges/arrayShift/README.md

 # Insert and Shift an Array

 ## Challenge
-Write a method that will take in an array of integers and an integer value and insert the value in the middle index of the array.
+Write a method that will take in an array of integers and an integer value then insert the value in the middle index of the array.
 If the array length is odd then round up for the middle index.
+Return the new array.

 ## Approach & Efficiency